Geography of the Isle of Man: Geology

 The majority of the island is formed from highly faulted and folded sedimentary rocks of the Ordovician period.
 There is a belt of younger Silurian rocks along the west coast between Niarbyl and Peel, and a small area of Devonian sandstones around Peel.
 A band of Carboniferous period rocks underlies part of the northern plain, but is nowhere seen at the surface; however similar age rocks do outcrop in the south between Castletown, Silverdale and Port St Mary.
-Permo-Triassic age rocks are known to lie beneath the Point of Ayre but, as with the rest of the northern plain, these rocks are concealed by substantial thicknesses of superficial deposits.
+Permo- Triassic age rocks are known to lie beneath the Point of Ayre but, as with the rest of the northern plain, these rocks are concealed by substantial thicknesses of superficial deposits.

 The island has significant deposits of copper, lead and silver, zinc, iron, and plumbago (a mix of graphite and clay).
 There are also quarries of black marble, limestone flags, clay schist, and granite.
-These are all modern, and there was no noticeable exploitation of metals or minerals prior to the modern era.
+These are all modern, and there was no noticeable exploitation of metals or minerals before the modern era.

 Demographics

 The island has a census-estimated population of 84,497 according to the most recent 2011 census: up from 79,805 in 2006 and 76,315 in 2001.

-The island's largest town and administrative centre is Douglas, whose population is 23,000 — over a quarter of the population of the island.
+The island's largest town and administrative centre is Douglas, whose population is 23,000 – over a quarter of the population of the island.
 Neighbouring Onchan, Ramsey in the north, Peel in the west and the three southern ports of Castletown, Port Erin and Port St Mary are the island's other main settlements.
 Almost all its population lives on or very near the coast.